daturkel/advent-of-code-2021/README.md

 ./script_name.py your_input_file.txt
 ```

-Alternatively, you can replace the input file with `text.txt` to test the script on the supplied input.
+If you omit an input filename, the script will run the `test.txt` files.